 Currently we are developing deep learning-based resources to automatically extract core histological features from digitised whole slide images and map these to molecular and clinical features in cutaneous and oesophageal squamous cell carcinoma.
 We aim to create a risk stratification tool which can be incorporated into routine pathology workflow, significantly improving patient outcomes.

-Longitudinal expression profiling identifies a poor risk subset of patients with ABC-type Diffuse Large B Cell Lymphoma.
-Bewicke-Copley F, Korfi K, Araf S et al. Blood Adv (2022) (2)
+Longitudinal expression profiling identifies a poor risk subset of patients with ABC-type diffuse large B-cell lymphoma Bewicke-Copley F, Korfi K, Araf S et al. Blood Advances (2023) 7(7) 845-855

 Academic Clinical Fellow